dylanreed/dylan.blog/_drafts/2017-02-12-the-bow-tie-project-six.md

 ![Grey, Derby, Moustache Bow Tie](https://raw.githubusercontent.com/dylanreed/dylanreed.com/gh-pages/Images/Bowtie-week-6.jpg)

 This is a tie for a gentlemen.
 Or at least someone who fancy's themselves a gentlemen.
-Moustaches and derbeys galore.
+Moustaches and derbys galore.
 I wish that this fabric didn't have a pattern on it because it is such a nice grey color.

 This is a round point tie.
 I didn't have my rounding game very well figured out, so the edges are less perfect.
 But I am learning.
 One thing I need to figure out is how to work with patterns so that they are right side up on all sides.